apache/tuscany-sca-2.x/kernel/README.txt

-This Release of the Tuscany SCA Kernel is designed as a baseline for extension development and early access to the Java programming model based on the SCA 1.0 Java Common Annotations and API Specification and the Java Component Implementation Specification.
+This Release of the Apache Tuscany SCA Kernel is designed as a baseline for extension development and early access to the Java programming model based on the SCA 1.0 Java Common Annotations and API Specification and the Java Component Implementation Specification.
 Copies of the specifications may be obtained from http://www.osoa.org.